abharat1/sf-developer-portfolio/README.md

 # Salesforce Developer Portfolio Platform

-A Salesforce-native developer portfolio: your projects live as records, rendered by a Lightning Web Component, enriched with live GitHub stats via an Apex callout, with real visitor analytics powered by a trigger + Queueable Apex.
+A Salesforce-native developer portfolio: instead of a static resume site, my projects live as actual Salesforce records, rendered by a Lightning Web Component, enriched with live GitHub stats pulled via an Apex REST callout, with real visitor analytics powered by an Apex trigger and async Queueable job — publicly hosted on an Experience Cloud site.

+**Live site:** _add your published Experience Cloud URL here_ **Built by:** [Anshul Bharati](https://github.com/abharat1) — Salesforce Administrator / Developer

+---

+## Why I built this

+I wanted a portfolio that was actually built on the platform I work in every day, instead of a generic template site — something that demonstrates the full stack of Salesforce development: declarative admin work, Apex, async processing, LWC, external integrations, and public-facing security configuration, all in one working app.

+## What it demonstrates

+- **Apex triggers & bulk-safe async processing** — a trigger on visitor logs enqueues a single Queueable per transaction (not one per record), avoiding a classic bulkification bug
+- **REST integration** — an Apex callout to the GitHub API pulls live star counts, primary language, and last-commit date for each project, refreshed on demand
+- **Callout/DML ordering** — the GitHub refresh logic batches all callouts before any database writes, avoiding Salesforce's "uncommitted work pending" error that shows up when callouts and DML are interleaved in a loop
+- **Lightning Web Components** — a filterable project gallery with wired and imperative Apex calls, client-side filtering, and error handling surfaced back to the UI
+- **Public security configuration** — published as a guest-accessible Experience Cloud site under Salesforce's Secure Guest User Record Access
+  model: reads are scoped through a deliberately narrow `without sharing` Apex method (not a broad sharing rule), writes are blocked server-side even if someone calls the Apex method directly, and field-level security is enforced on every query
+- **Test coverage** — `HttpCalloutMock`-based tests covering success,
+  failure, and bulk scenarios, plus assertions on async job behavior

+## Tech stack

+Apex · Lightning Web Components · SOQL · Named Credentials & External
+Credentials · Queueable Apex · Experience Cloud (LWR) · GitHub REST API

+---

 ## What's in this repo